Make Saving Money Easy: Practical Budgeting Tips to Reach Your Goals

 2. Anchor Habits

-Choosing the right habit to anchor together can be difficult; they don't all go together.
+Choosing the right habit to anchor together can be challenging; not all habits pair well.
 To succeed in doing this, your anchors should look something like this:

 - Consistent- it has to be part of something regular for you.

-- Predictable in your schedule-Ideally, you want to do around the same time each day.
+- Ideally, you want to be predictable in your schedule, doing around the same time each day.

 3. Start Small To Build Momentum

-The majority of people fail trying to save money because they are trying to start way above their means.
-Some try committing to saving 300 a month only to give up after missing a few months of doing it.
+The majority of people fail to save money because they try to save more than they can afford.
+Some people try committing to saving $ 300 a month, only to give up after missing a few months of doing it.
 With habit stacking, you start with little things like:

 - saving a dollar a day every time you have your morning coffee